All Episodes

 It's windy there, though.

-You gotta you know, play the ball with the wind.
+You've got to play the ball with the wind.

 It's windy here.

-You wouldn't want to play golf me, Rush.
+You wouldn't want to play golf, me, Rush.

-I I half grass, basically, is what I do.
+I half grass, basically, is what I do.

-You uh chop grass, yeah.
+You chop grass, you know.

 Yes.

-Well, a pleasure talking to you guys.
+Well, a pleasure talking to you.

 Thank you.

-Uh whatever you do.
+Whatever you do.

-It it's it's if you love it that much, it's worth pursuing.
+If you love it that much, it's worth pursuing.

 Stay close to it.